AshutoshKumarDSE/Linear_Regression/README.md

 ## Conclusions
-- # For seasons the value 3(Fall) has the highest median cnt
+- For seasons the value 3(Fall) has the highest median cnt
-- # For yr 2019(which is coded as 1) has the highest median cnt
+- For yr 2019(which is coded as 1) has the highest median cnt
-- # Among months july seems to have the highest median
+- Among months july seems to have the highest median
-- # median cnt is higher for non-holidays
+- median cnt is higher for non-holidays
-- # For weathersit the category 1(Clear, Few clouds, Partly cloudy, Partly cloudy) has the highest median cnt
+- For weathersit the category 1(Clear, Few clouds, Partly cloudy, Partly cloudy) has the highest median cnt
-- # Working day seems to have the same impact as no working day on median cnt
+- Working day seems to have the same impact as no working day on median cnt

-- The correlaƟon between cnt and temp along with correlaƟon between cnt and atemp is very high.
+- The correlation between cnt and temp along with correlaƟon between cnt and atemp is very high.
 - yr, const, atemp, season_winter, weekday_sun, mnth_sep are the top five positive drivers to cnt
 - mnth_nov, temp, season_spring, workingday, weathersit_cloudy are the top five negative drivers to cnt